-Elon offers a Bachelor of Science degree in SPT.
-Elon is one of a few institutions nationwide to effectively combine sport, event management and recreation, providing a unique and comprehensive career preparation.
+Elon offers a Bachelor of Science degree in Sport Management.
+Elon is one of a few institutions nationwide to effectively combine a curriculum based on a liberal arts foundation with coursework that focuses on building a professional skillset most useful in the sport industry, providing a unique and comprehensive career preparation.

-In your coursework, you will learn about the role of sport, event management and recreation in society.
-Additional courses cover the fundamentals of facility planning and maintenance; important terminology, philosophies and the evolution of the sport management industry; relevant contemporary issues; principles of special event programming; and marketing.
-SPT majors also take classes that examine concepts such as finance, accounting, communication, research strategies, and legal issues such as contracts, personal and product liability, negligence and risk management.
+In your classes, you will learn about contemporary issues in the sport management industry and the role of sport in society.
+Additional courses cover philosophies and the evolution of the sport management industry; the fundamentals of facility planning and maintenance; research methods and analytics; principles of special event programming; and marketing.
+SPT majors also take classes that examine concepts such as finance, accounting, communication, legal issues and leadership in sport.

-Elon students benefit from small classes, close attention from faculty, hands-on learning through internships and special events, experiential programs and engaged learning.
+Elon students benefit from small classes, close attention from faculty, and experiential learning “beyond the classroom walls” through internships, undergraduate research, academic service learning, special events, and study abroad, as well as numerous other engaged learning opportunities.
 By the time you graduate, you will have the skills and experience necessary to pursue a wide range of career paths.

 Experienced, accessible faculty

-Faculty in the Department of Sport Management have years of varied, professional experience, and are dedicated to teaching and seeing students thrive.
+Faculty in the Sport Management Department have years of varied, professional experience, and are dedicated to teaching and seeing students thrive.
 They are eager to help you find your professional path, or to offer assistance with course work.

-Mark Cryan worked for more than twenty years in marketing, sales and management duties in the NHL, minor league baseball, amateur sports, recreation and public relations.
-He is the author of “Cradle of the Game: Baseball & Ballparks in North Carolina” (August Publications, 2008).
+Mark Cryan worked for more than 20 years in marketing, sales and management duties in the NHL, minor league baseball, amateur sports, recreation and public relations.
+He is the author of “Cradle of the Game: Baseball & Ballparks in North Carolina.”
 Areas of interest and research include physical activity programs for underserved youth and the business of baseball.

 Shaina Dabbs served as a Division I softball coach for five years prior to moving into academia.
 She is a former student-athlete and professional athlete and uses her experiences in college athletics to shape both her pedagogy and research.
 Dabbs has been a member of the North American Society for Sport Management (NASSM) since 2012 and has presented at numerous international conferences.
 Her research interests include diversity, work-life balance, and organizational behavior within college athletics.